Faculty seminar proposals

 Go Global staff are an important part of the proposal development and program building phases for every seminar and will provide:

-- Support in seminar financial matters: Go Global’s finance personnel will assist you in navigating the standardized billing system (e.g. collecting student fees, paying deposits for facilities in the host country) and managing travel claims when you return.
+• Support in seminar financial matters: Go Global’s finance personnel will assist in navigating the standardized billing system (e.g. collecting student fees, paying deposits for facilities in the host country) and managing travel claims when you return.

 Global Seminars occur where international travel is essential to the student learning goals.
 The location and activities are relevant to the course content.
 Often faculty members identify a location based on their expertise in the area and its relationship to course objectives.